liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/README.md

 - Acoustic Phase D found a useful opt-in path: `TorchGradProcessor` reduced gradient-processing time in the reduced Marmousi2 profile from `0.644 s` to `0.052 s`, with total single-iteration speedup `1.071x` and stable reduced FWI numerical metrics.
-Continue with an acoustic-only short inversion comparison before changing recommended validation/example settings.
+- The 10-iteration reduced Marmousi2 comparison stayed stable: final loss and `vp_update_norm` matched exactly, max loss relative difference was `8.54e-08`, and total compute improved by `1.072x`.
+Continue by exposing `gradient_processor="torch"` as an explicit acoustic NPU performance option, not as a global default.